javanile/vtiger-demo/README.md

 # vtiger 😎 demo

 Unlock explosive growth with the easy to use and customizable CRM
 for your marketing, sales, and customer service teams.
+Docker Power!

 ## Get Started